Plastic and Regenerative Surgery

 With this project, researchers are developing a standardized preoperative psychological assessment for patients wishing to undergo vascularized composite allotransplantation, which includes hand and face transplants.

-Other active areas of research and clinical practice include:
+Other areas of regenerative plastic reconstructive surgery research and clinical practice include:

 - Nerve reconstruction